 Best for Professional Fishermen : Markel

 The Markel Corporation is a specialty insurance company that offers specialized coverage for boats.
 They have an A (Excellent) rating from A.M.
 Best and an “A+” rating from the Better Business Bureau.
 The company has been in business since 1930 and offers comprehensive boat insurance policies for boats and personal watercraft (PWCs or jet-skis).
-The Markel policy has an option to add coverage if you’re a professional fisherman which provides replacement cost coverage for an preset agreed upon value of fishing equipment, and up to $1,000 for personal items.
+The Markel policy has an option to add coverage if you’re a professional fisherman which provides replacement cost coverage for a preset agreed upon value of fishing equipment.
 Several discounts are available including an accident-free discount, operator over age 40 discount, and an experienced boater discount for boaters who have five years or more of boating experience.
 If you happen to qualify for all of the discounts available through Markel, you could save up to 35% on your boat insurance premium.
 Extra features also come standard without having to pay an additional premium.

 Best for Affordability : Allstate